The link column stores a link to a webpage. Our API fully supports the link column, so you can filter, read, update, and clear it via the API.

 Reading the link column

-The column_values object enables you to return column-specific subfields by sending a fragment in your query.
+You can query the link column using the column_values object that enables you to return column-specific subfields by sending a fragment in your query.
 Values for the link column are of the LinkValue type.

 query {